This simple trick you can do with avocado will have you seeing your abs in a matter of days. You heard me, days, not months, not years, but in days.

 But, but avocado is fatty!

 Okay, granted, avocado is made up of fats.
-However, they are all good fats.
+However, fat in avocado is good fats.

 For decades, fat has been blamed for obesity.
 The health bodies and government have put up signs all over the place that fat is B.A.D.